minhxuvi/ai_docs_template/docs/00_requirements.md

 ## Overview

-A vscode extensiion called xuvi that takes a prompt as input and uses the ollama library to generate text.
-The function should:
+A vscode extension called xuvi that takes a prompt as input and uses the ollama library to generate text.
+The extension should:

 - Use the llama3.1:8b model
 - Send the prompt as a user message
 - Set temperature to 0 for deterministic output
 - Set seed to 42 for reproducibility
 - Return only the message content from the response

+## Git config

+- ignore sensitive files or directories
+- ignore build artifacts
+- ignore dependency directories
+- ignore OS-specific files

+## Test plan

+- test.sh to run tests